University: Domestic Students

 - Note: For course admissions not handled by QTAC, like postgraduate courses, you’ll need to contact the university directly to find important dates.

-- Check entry requirements—course entry is usually based on past academic achievements represented by your Overall Position (OP) or Australian Tertiary Admissions Rank (ATAR) and may also involve an audition, interview, portfolio or questionnaire.
+- Check entry requirements—course entry is usually based on past academic achievements represented by your Australian Tertiary Admissions Rank (ATAR) or, if you graduated school in 2019, your Overall Position (OP), and may also involve an audition, interview, portfolio or questionnaire.

 - Check course fees and see if you're eligible for financial support.